What is the Clarity Career Management Blueprint?

 It provides a powerful visual image of the process that individuals need to go through during times of transition whilst making career and life decisions.
 It gives them the self-knowledge, the strategies and ultimately the freedom to successfully manage their career into the future.

-The Clarity Career Management Blueprint is at the heart of all our programs.
+The Clarity Career Management Blueprint is at the heart of our work.

 Each stage of this process is essential, but different stages will be more important to people at different stages of their lives.